Table of Contents

 Subsidized & Unsubsidized Loans

 Subsidized and unsubsidized loans are two types of loans that are available for eligible undergraduate, graduate and professional students.
 Eligibility for subsidized loans is based on financial need, while unsubsidized loans do not require applicants to demonstrate financial need.

 Financing college with federal loans can have several advantages compared with private loans.
 First, these college loans are easier to qualify for.
 As long as you're using the money to pay for qualified college expenses, you will likely qualify to borrow some amount of money.
 It's not like applying for a private loan, where companies often look at your credit score.

-In addition, you don't have to make payments on your loan while you're in school.
 But if you do have some room in your college budget, consider making at least some payments, as this can help you get out of debt more quickly.
 Finally, after you graduate there are options to delay payments on federal loans, like requesting a hardship deferral because you're unemployed.

 Parent PLUS Loans